Skip to main content

 Webhooks

-How X-Cativa-Execution-Id helps you deduplicate redelivered webhooks.
+How X-Cativa-Execution-Id helps you deduplicate redelivered webhooks, and the same retry curve applied in reverse.